threefoldfoundation/www_threefold_io/content/newsroom/gep_vote_community_calls_update/index.md

 id: gep_vote_community_calls_update
 title: ✅️ GEP Vote is Live + Community Call Updates
 image_caption: gep_vote_community_calls_update
 description: We are pleased to share that the vote on last week's proposed GEP is now live.
+Encouraging all farmers to vote now!
 date: 2024-04-06
 taxonomies:
     people: [bernadette_amanda_caster]